yale-mgt-656/madlibs/README.md

 ];
 ```

 You can use the command `nano` to create and edit files.
+You may also use the cloud9 editor, or a local text editor you have installed, like [atom](https://atom.io/).

 For example `nano pos/verbs/my-new-file.js` will create the file `my-new-file.js` in the directory `pos/verbs`.

 **8) Commit your changes and share them**

 First, take a look at the status of your work

 ```
 git status
 ```